 - Tools, frameworks, and principles of progress that help you identify your aptitudes, hone your skillsets, and explore fulfilling career paths you may have never known existed

-- Learning and applying the principles of Market-Based Management®, a management philosophy that helps maximize your contribution to your organization’s success, no matter your role
+- Learning and applying the principles of Principle Based Management, a management philosophy developed by Charles Koch that helps maximize your contribution to your organization’s success, no matter your role

 - Community-building with peers, mentors who can support you throughout your career, and our expansive alumni network